opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/worldpay/iFrame/README.md

 The envirionment file is now ready for importing into Postman together with the Mapping Configuration Collection file.
 Ensure you select the correct environment before running the collection.

-## Edit the Postman Collection in the Postman app.
+## Editing the Postman Collection in the Postman app.

    1. Import the two files at the same time to Postman.